jrjml/jrjml.github.io/freedom_of_information_and_records/foia-policy-and-procedure.md

 ###### Section 2

-The requestor will be charged fifteen cents ($.15) for each copy of requested materials.
+The requestor will be charged twenty cents ($.20) for each copy of requested materials.
 In order to provide certified copies of the requested materials, the Library will charge an additional $2.00 per copy

 ###### Section 3